 In 1980, Jim moved to Chicago for a morning drive spot at WCFL-FM and a Chicago bureau reporter position at upstart CNN.
 In 1981, he secured the role of principle back-up host for The Larry King Show.
 Jim began hosting his own Saturday evening call-in show in 1984 on the Mutual Broadcasting System.
 Westwood One purchased Mutual in 1985.
 In 1993, Westwood One moved Larry King to an afternoon time slot and offered Jim his own show in King’s late evening spot.
 The Jim Bohannon Show made its debut on January 29, 1993 and met with immediate ratings success.
 27 years later, it remains one of the most popular nationally syndicated radio talk shows in America.
 Jim says his political views lean toward being moderate and/or slightly conservative, something he calls “militant moderate.”

 Jim Bohannon was inducted into the National Radio Hall of Fame in 2003.
-He has been voted one of “The 100 Most Important Radio Talk Show Hosts in America” numerous times by Talkers Magazine.
-He was the 2013 recipient of the publication’s prestigious Lifetime Achievement Award.
-He won the 2017 New York International Radio Festival Gold Medal for Best Radio Documentary for “Pain & Pride: Remembering Vietnam-50 Years Later,” which he wrote and narrated.
+He was also voted one of “The 100 Most Important Radio Talk Show Hosts in America” numerous times by Talkers Magazine, and he was the 2013 recipient of the publication’s prestigious Lifetime Achievement Award.
+Bohannon also won the 2017 New York International Radio Festival Gold Medal for Best Radio Documentary for “Pain & Pride: Remembering Vietnam-50 Years Later,” which he wrote and narrated.